webdriverio/appium-boilerplate/README.md

 };
 ```

+> [!NOTE]
-> **NOTE:** If you look into the screen/page-objects you might see that a lot of selectors are made private, meaning you can use the
-> elements in the spec-file itself.
-This has been done on purpose because one of the *best practices* is to remove all interactions from
-> your spec files and implement the interactions in the page objects.
-This will make it easier to maintain for the future and easier to
-> refactor if new interaction methods will be added or names will be adjusted.
+> If you look into the screen/page-objects you might see that a lot of selectors are made private, meaning you can use the elements in the spec-file itself.
+This has been done on purpose because one of the *best practices* is to remove all interactions from your spec files and implement the interactions in the page objects.
+This will make it easier to maintain for the future and easier to refactor if new interaction methods will be added or names will be adjusted.

 ## Native App Tests